-The kilo restaurant is an incredible marvel!
+The kilo restaurant is an incredible invention!
 When you’re out of time but still want to eat delicious food, you can go to this type of restaurant.
-You arrive at the restaurant by the kilo, pick up your plate, and can help yourself to foods that are already ready.
-Afterwards, you weigh your plate and pay only the amount related to the amount of food you took.
+You arrive at the restaurant by the kilo, pick up your plate and help yourself to foods that are already prepared.
+Afterwards, you weigh your plate and pay only for the amount that’s on your plate.
 You should for sure try some phrases to use when going to a restaurant!

 Restaurante à La Carte (À La Carte Restaurant)